HadrienEcly/CS50_ProblemSets/README.md

 #      Programming challenges

 ## Introduction

-This repository contains my take to the challenges from **Harvard's: Introduction to Computer Science**.
-This is an intensive introduction to computer science that covers fundamental programming concepts, algorithms, and data structures using languages like **C, Python, SQL, and JavaScript**.
+This repository showcases my approach to various programming challenges I have tackled, organized into different categories.
+Each project reflects my problem-solving skills and learning experiences across multiple domains.

-Below, you will find an organized list of all the problem sets, each with its respective exercises that i did between january and march 2025
+Feel free to check the code and the comments!

 ---

 ## 01 - Basics of the language C
 <details>
-<summary>Hello, Hello Name, Mario, Credit</summary>
+<summary></summary>

-- **Hello** – Famous Basic C program that prints "hello, world."
+- **Hello World** – Famous Basic C program that prints "hello, world."

 ![](Misc/hello_world.png)
 - **Hello Name** – Little twist of the "hello, world" where user need to input a name and prints "hello, name"

 ![](Misc/hello_me.png)

-- **Mario (More)** – Ask height and prints a pyramid of blocks inspired by Super Mario.
+- **Pyramid Printer** – Ask height and prints a pyramid of blocks inspired by Super Mario.

 ![](Misc/mario-more.png)

-- **Credit** – A program that verifies credit card numbers using Luhn’s Algorithm and identifies the card network.
+- **Credit Card Checker** – A program that verifies credit card numbers using Luhn’s Algorithm and identifies the card network.

 ![](Misc/credit.png)